scosche/DemoSDK24App/readme.md

     end
 end
 ```
 After modifying the podfile.
-Open Terminal and type the following into the command line.
+Open Terminal and type the following commands into Terminal.

-* __cd__ to the DEMOSDK24 folder where the podfile is located (Note: you can drag and drop the podfile into terminal to generate the path.
+* __cd__ /User/You/Development/Path/ (Note: you can drag and drop the podfile into terminal to generate the path.
 You will just need to remove the `/podfile` from the path after it appears)

 * pod install